MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-federation-with-skype-for-business-online.md

 ## Configure your on-premises environment to share your SIP address space with Office 365

-You must also configure your on-premises environment to trust Office 365 and share your SIP address space with Office 365.
+You must also configure your on-premises environment to trust Office 365 and enable shared SIP address space with Office 365.
 This means Office 365 can potentially host user accounts for the same set of SIP domains as your on-premises environment, and messages can be routed between users hosted on premises and online.
 You do this by configuring a hosting provider with ProxyFqdn=sipfed.online.lync.com as described below.

 First, check if you already have a hosting provider with ProxyFqdn=sipfed.online.lync.com.
 If one exists, then remove it by using the following command: